LoganJFisher/TeXSend/README.md

 **If you would like to contribute, these fixes & additions are the current priorities (but suggestions are welcome):**
 * Bugs:
   * Equation numeration carries between emails in a chain, but excludes minimized emails
-  * We can make the button the actual TeX logo, but it appears a bit lower than it should
   * Button has no mouse hover shadow
 * Features:
   * Support for email drafting